Porcelain veneers or dental crowns?

 Porcelain veneers are the treatment of choice to brighten dull and discolored teeth if the teeth have little to no structural damage.
 Additionally, veneers are used to even the length of teeth and to repair small chips.
 Veneers are very thin, about the thickness of a fingernail.
 They depend on the natural tooth structure for strength.

-Dr. Briscoe has thousands of hours of specialized training in restorations.
+Dr. Han has thousands of hours of specialized training in restorations.
 For patients who need augmentation of their natural teeth, porcelain crowns and veneers are the treatment of choice.
-Whatever method of restoration is used, Dr. Briscoe ensures the procedure also improves any functional problems that might exist.
+Whatever method of restoration is used, Dr. Han ensures the procedure also improves any functional problems that might exist.
 This not only contributes to overall health, proper function helps provide long-lasting cosmetic results.
 It can help restore the damage caused by pressure from a misaligned bite.

 How many veneers do I need?